majadomanska/BS2-Spatiotemporal/README.md

 ## Project Description

 This project analyzes spatiotemporal signal propagation in single-cell imaging data using biosensors associated with the ERK/MAPK and PI3K/AKT pathways.
-The analyses investigate how signaling activity propagates between neighboring cells, how propagation dynamics differ across mutations, and how sensitive Relative Risk (RR)-based measurements are to analysis parameters.
+The analyses investigate how signaling activity propagates between neighboring cells, how propagation dynamics differ across mutations and how sensitive Relative Risk (RR)-based measurements are to analysis parameters.

 The project includes multi-mutation comparisons of spatiotemporal propagation strength, lagged exposure analyses across different mutations, parameter robustness assessment and comparative analyses of ERK and AKT/FoxO signaling dynamics.